ms-cc-org/NAIRR-AI-Unlocked/WORKSHOP_ANVIL.md

 - [ ] You have an ACCESS account at [access-ci.org](https://access-ci.org)
 - [ ] You have an active Anvil allocation — check at [allocations.access-ci.org](https://allocations.access-ci.org)
 - [ ] You know your **ACCESS project code** (it looks like `abc123456` — find it in your allocation details)
-- [ ] You can SSH into Anvil: `ssh <username>@anvil.rcac.purdue.edu`
-- [ ] Conda is available on Anvil: run `module load anaconda` then `conda --version`

-**If SSH fails:** Verify your ACCESS username.
-Anvil uses your ACCESS credentials, not a local Purdue account.
-Contact [support.access-ci.org](https://support.access-ci.org) if login fails after verifying.

 **If your allocation is not listed:** Allocations can take up to 24 hours to activate after approval.
 If your allocation was recently approved and is not showing up, contact your facilitator.